-Hard boil at least a dozen eggs per person.
-My method for large eggs: put eggs in pot, cover with two inches of cold faucet water, bring to a roiling boil, turn off heat, put the cover on, and let sit for seven minutes.
+Boiled eggs: My method for large eggs: put eggs in pot, cover with two inches of cold faucet water, bring to a roiling boil, turn off heat, put the cover on, and let sit for seven minutes.
 After seven minutes, dunk your eggs in an ice bath to stop the cooking.
 This leaves the yolk slightly soft and still creamy.
 Add 30 seconds to the cooking time if you want a drier yolk.
 Place eggs in gallon ziploc bags.
 Keep the shell on and a steady supply of ice in the cooler and they’ll last up to a week.
 Take some salt and pepper, too.

-Roast, grill, or bake a bunch of veggies.
-Cook some sliced carrots, onions, peppers, cauliflower, zucchini, and asparagus – or any physically large vegetables that taste good cold – and pack them away.
-The easiest way is to throw them in a roasting pan with some salt, pepper, and fat (olive oil, coconut oil, macadamia oil, or palm oil all work great).
+Roast a bunch of veggies: Cook some sliced carrots, onions, peppers, cauliflower, zucchini, and asparagus – or any physically large vegetables that taste good cold – and pack them away.
+The easiest way is to throw them in a roasting pan with some salt, pepper, and fat (olive oil, avocado oil, coconut oil, macadamia oil, or palm oil all work great) and roast them together.
 The tastiest way is to grill them over open flame, seasoned similarly.

 There’s nothing wrong with a can of sardines or a handful of macadamias, and not every car, boat, or bindle can accommodate a cooler.
 In these situations, knowing which foods are both non-perishable (or at least have a decent lifespan out of the fridge) and Primal can help you decide what to buy and bring on the trip.

-Bring some nuts.
-Nuts get kind of a bad rap for their caloric density and tendency to stall weight loss in some folks, but caloric density in a small package may be what you’re after.
+Nuts: Nuts get kind of a bad rap for their caloric density and tendency to stall weight loss in some folks, but caloric density in a small package may be what you’re after.
 If so, take your favorite nut.
 I like macadamias, for the buttery smoothness and low omega-6 levels, but even walnuts are better short-term feeding options than your average fast food menu item.

 No cooler, no canned goods (cause maybe you just don’t feel like all that prep work), surrounded by chain restaurants and fast food joints pumping the area with potent smells, hunger scratches at your belly.
 You would go without, except it’s been hours and you have several days left on the trip.
 You’ve gotta eat.
 There are “choices,” like fast food spots, but not any you feel like acknowledging.